datanav/docs/guide-create-first-synchronization.rst

    #.
 Seen the data synchronized into HubSpot

 .. admonition:: Prerequisites

+    - Completed `Sign up tutorial <tutorial-signup>`_

     In this guide, as in the main set of tutorials outside "Getting Started", we will use HubSpot as our baseline.
 If you do not have a HubSpot account already you can, `create a HubSpot developer account here <https://developers.hubspot.com/get-started>`_.
 Once you have a developer account you need to set up a `test account <https://legacydocs.hubspot.com/docs/faq/how-do-i-create-a-test-account>`_ in order to `aquire an API key <https://knowledge.hubspot.com/integrations/how-do-i-get-my-hubspot-api-key>`_.
 You will need this key to access HubSpot's APIs which we need to do in these "Getting Started" Tutorials.

     You should also familiarize youself with:
     - :doc:`What is Sesam <index-whatis>`
     - :doc:`Building Blocks in Sesam <developer-guide>`